 Live Auction of BriefCASE, a limited-edition collection of 19 photographs by CASE photographers including two (pictured above) by Pulitzer Prize-winner Muhammed Muheisen.

-The award presentation will take place during CASE’s inaugural Photography Creating Change benefit to be held live at the South Asia Institute, 1925 S. Michigan Avenue, Chicago, on October 1, 2021.
-The event will also feature the premier of “Passengers” (2021), a short film by Still I Rise Productions/CASE Art Fund.
-The film explores CASE Photographer Cesar Dezfuli’s poignant and ongoing multimedia project about 118 young refugees rescued from a boat drifting in the Mediterranean Sea.
-The evening will end with a Live Auction of BriefCASE, a limited-edition collection of 19 photographs by CASE photographers including two (pictured above) by Pulitzer Prize-winner Muhammed Muheisen.
+Due to recent COVID developments, the award presentation will take place during CASE’s inaugural Photography Creating Change benefit on Friday, November 5, 2021, from 5:00-8:00 p.m.
+CST, at the Catherine Edelman Gallery, 1637 W. Chicago Avenue, Chicago.
+The now hybrid event (in person and online) will also feature the premier of “Passengers” (2021), A Moment in Time/ Still I Rise Production.
+Executive Producer: CASE Art Fund, producers: Mimi Chakarova and César Dezfuli.
+The short film explores CASE Photographer Cesar Dezfuli’s poignant and ongoing multimedia project about 118 young refugees rescued from a boat drifting in the Mediterranean Sea.
 Benefit tickets start at $100 per person.
-To purchase tickets and learn about the event, please visit: CASE Art Fund’s Photography Creating Change Benefit.
+To purchase tickets and learn more about the event, please visit: CASE Art Fund’s Photography Creating Change Benefit.

 “I’m delighted to be recognized by CASE Art Fund as the recipient of its first Humanitarian Award.
 As someone who is passionate about children’s rights, I look forward to working long term with the organization,” said Shahidul Alam.